LukasRennhofer/Glyph/README.md

 </p>

-### Glyph is a tool designed to generate and compile documentation files from Markdown (.md) files into Webdocs.
+### Glyph is a tool designed to generate and compile documentation files from Markdown (.md) files into Webdocs (JS, HTML).
 It also features a .glyph configuration file that allows for dynamic content generation and customization, like setting paths, titles, and other metadata for your documentation.

 ## Building